 Accounts receivable are reported at estimated net realizable value, net of allowance for uncollectible accounts.
-The allowance for uncollectible accounts as of June 30, 2021 was \$995,709.
-Outstanding student balances applicable to Lively Technical College carry an allowance of 100% due to a historical collection rate of approximately 1% and the majority of the balances being over 90 days delinquent.
-Due to the nature of these student balances, which are only applied against former students who withdrew after receiving financial aid but prior to completion of their programs, they are generally not considered to be collectible unless the student attempts to re-enroll.
+The allowance for uncollectible accounts as of June 30, 2022 was \$0.
+Outstanding student balances applicable to Lively Technical College are not reported as receivables due to a historical collection rate of approximately 1% and the majority of the balances being over 90 days delinquent.
+Due to the nature of these student balances, which are only applied against former students who withdrew after receiving financial aid but prior to completion of their programs, they are generally not recorded as receivables unless the student attempts to re-enroll.
 Full payment is required on these balances prior to the student being allowed to re-enroll.
 Receivables of the remaining individual locations comprising the Internal Accounts' balances are considered to be 100% collectible.